How leading organizations take culture to the next level

 “Up until fairly recently in human history, we couldn't survive by ourselves,” Ross explains.
 “If you got sick or injured you would die.
 So, people who got along with the people around them, people who were fully accepted into their community, had a far greater chance of survival.”
 A preponderance of research indicates that those kinds of survival behaviors have adapted over the course of human evolution.
 As a result, Ross says, “We are deeply influenced by people around us in ways that are quite powerful.”

 Now more than ever, organizations are taking notice of how that basic human need to belong is at the heart of why culture matters and the fact that culture impacts their bottom line.
-Rose Gailey, Global Lead of Organization Acceleration and Senn Delaney Culture Shaping at Heidrick Consulting says, “Our firm began the work around organizational culture over 40 years ago, and what we've seen particularly in the last 10 years is that the concept of belonging has really hit a crescendo in terms of organizational focus.”
+Rose Gailey, Partner in Heidrick & Struggles’ Costa Mesa office and the global lead of the Organization Acceleration and Culture Shaping Center of Excellence at Heidrick Consulting, says, “Our firm began the work around organizational culture over 40 years ago, and what we've seen particularly in the last 10 years is that the concept of belonging has really hit a crescendo in terms of organizational focus.”

 Belonging connects an individual to the culture, and in the current global business environment, culture is key.

 The current organizational focus on belonging and culture can be viewed in the context of disruption, according to Gailey: “Political, socioeconomic, and digital disruptions.”